Female staffer beaten by inmate in Idaho Department of Correction prison south of Boise

 This year starting wages for correctional officers increased from $16.50 to $16.75 an hour, and pay increased for existing Department of Correction employees from 4.2% to 6.2%, Adams said.

-Tewalt said he wants to ensure whatever the department asks for is “defensible” to taxpayers and lawmakers.
+Tewalt in late July said he wants to ensure whatever the department asks for is “defensible” to taxpayers and lawmakers.
 But similar law enforcement positions now generally average around $19.50 an hour, he said.

-“What do we need to be competitive in the marketplace?”
-Tewalt said.
-“I don’t think it’s $18 anymore.
-I think it was probably $18 six months ago.”
+Ray said department officials want to address its security pay structure and “expect to have exciting news to share very soon.”

+“Aside from keeping our staff and residents safe, there isn’t a higher priority for our agency right now than meaningfully addressing the staff shortage,” Ray said.

 Comments